Green-Software-Foundation/if-docs/docs/developers/how-to-build-plugins.md

 npm install https://github.com/my-repo/new-plugin
 ```

-Then, in your manifest file, provide the path in the plugin instantiation.
+Then, in your IMP file, provide the path in the plugin instantiation.
 You also need to specify which function the plugin instantiates.
 Let's say you are using the `Sci` plugin from the example above:

 ```yaml
 name: plugin-demo